 A conflict that has been escalating since 2025

 The complaints are not new.
-Cubans in Miami started reporting delays of several months after payment for shipping cars to Cuba since August 2025, without receiving the vehicle or any refund.
+Cubans in Miami began reporting delays of several months after paying for the shipment of cars to Cuba since August 2025, without receiving the vehicle or any reimbursement.

 The invoices showed payments made to Lucero Services Corp, a travel agency in Miami owned by Yaumara Morales, who acted as an intermediary with OK's Charter Services Inc., registered in the name of Kenny Chávez.

-In April 2026, dozens of Cubans protested at the Port of Miami demanding their vehicles, which had been held because OK Charter owed money to the port, which imposed storage fees of 120 dollars per day.
+In April 2026, dozens of Cubans protested at the Port of Miami demanding their vehicles, which had been held because OK Charter owed money to the port, resulting in storage fees of 120 dollars per day.

-Kenny Soto estimated the number of affected individuals at 131.
+Kenny Soto estimated the number of affected individuals to be 131.
 Jorge Luciano Ponce Medina had to pay an additional 5,500 dollars to recover his vehicle.
-Adrián Alpízar summarized the outrage: "It is unacceptable that you pay for a service in this country and eight months later your car is still being held and about to be lost."
+Adrián Alpízar summed up the outrage: “It is unacceptable that you pay for a service in this country and eight months later the car is still being held and is about to be lost.”

 A systematic offensive against illegal trade with Cuba

-The warning issued on Monday is part of a broader campaign against companies that conduct business with Cuba without federal authorization.
+Monday's warning is part of a broader campaign against companies that do business with Cuba without federal authorization.

-At the end of May, the county sanctioned Sta Elena Investments LLC, Remas Investments LLC, and Adys Lastres Morera - sister of the head of GAESA - following her arrest by Immigration and Customs Enforcement (ICE).
-This crackdown began in October 2025 with letters sent to 75 suspected businesses, and on February 27, 2026, nearly 4,000 businesses were notified for possible commercial links with Cuba without federal permission.
+At the end of May, the county sanctioned Sta Elena Investments LLC, Remas Investments LLC, and Adys Lastres Morera - sister of the head of GAESA—following her arrest by Immigration and Customs Enforcement (ICE).
+This operation began in October 2025 with letters sent to 75 suspicious businesses, and on February 27, 2026, nearly 4,000 businesses were notified for possible commercial ties to Cuba without federal permission.

 A market of over 427 million dollars

-The vehicle export business from the United States to Cuba started in 2022, when Washington issued the first license to export vehicles to Cuban citizens and non-state enterprises.
+The business of exporting vehicles from the United States to Cuba began in 2022 when Washington issued the first license to export vehicles to Cuban citizens and non-state enterprises.

-According to the US-Cuba Economic and Trade Council, the total of these sales exceeds 427 million dollars as of March 2026, including spare parts.
+According to the US-Cuba Economic and Trade Council, the total sales amount to over 427 million dollars as of March 2026, including spare parts.

 In that month alone, buyers in Cuba received vehicles worth 10.8 million dollars, despite the rising tensions between Washington and Havana.